Hornsby Heights: Population

 At the 2021 census, there were 6,354 residents in Hornsby Heights.
 The most common ancestries were English 36.7%, Australian 33.6%, Irish 10.3%, Scottish 10.0%, and Chinese 8.3%.
 67.8% of people were born in Australia.
 The next most common countries of birth were England 5.6%, China 3.7%, India 2.4%, New Zealand 1.7%, and South Africa 1.4%.
 77.7% of people spoke only English at home.
 Other languages spoken at home included Mandarin at 4.5%, the most common responses for religion were No Religion 41.5%, Catholic 18.9% and Anglican 14.6%.

 Flora and fauna

 Bird and animal life abound in the suburb, with many species being regular visitors to resident's homes.
 Kangaroos, wallabies, common ringtail possums and echidnas abound in the mammalian world, while rainbow lorikeets, noisy miners and sulphur-crested cockatoos are some of the most common birds.

 The flora is rich and typical of the Australian native bushland in the Hornsby area.
-As with any bushland suburb, the area is subject to bushfire risk during summer so it has its own Rural Fire Service Brigade located on Galston Road.